 Whatever your passion or purpose in life – whether you’re a reporter, a lawyer, a teacher, a student, a nurse, or a genius-billionaire-playboy-

-Even if I can’t offer you a radioactive spider, I can offer you this:
+Even if I can’t offer you a radioactive spider, I can offer you experience.
+These are the tools I used to lose 50 lbs and the tools I still use to build muscle and maintain my health.

 This is your defense against discouragement.
 Progress is rarely linear and never as fast as we want it to be.
 We often get so caught up in how far we have to go, that we forget to look back at how far we’ve come.